jylisadoney/is-204/1-journals.md

 title: Journals
 nav: true
 ---
-# Part One: Search in Specific Journals
+# Search within specific journals

 When doing research, it can often be helpful to start your search within specific journals that are related to your topic or discipline.